 Maintaining proper end-to-end QoS is an important factor when providing interworking service.
 This is

-because the external networks may employ different network-layer (Layer 3) QoS practices.
+because the external networks might employ different network-layer (Layer 3) QoS practices.
 For example,

-the use of a particular differentiated services code point (DSCP) for a given service may be different
+the use of a particular differentiated services code point (DSCP) for a given service might be different

 between different networks.
 To provide proper QoS over-the-air in the IEEE Std 802.11 infrastructure, the mapping from DSCP to UP for the corresponding network needs to be identified and made known to the STAs.
 If an inconsistent mapping is used then:

-— Admission control at the AP may incorrectly reject a service request, because the non-AP STA used
+— Admission control at the AP might incorrectly reject a service request, because the non-AP STA used

 the incorrect UP.

-— Non-AP STAs may use the incorrect value for User Priority in TSPEC and TCLAS elements.
+— Non-AP STAs might use the incorrect value for UP in TSPEC and TCLAS elements.

-— The user may be given a different QoS over the IEEE Std 802.11 network than expected, e.g.,
+— The user might be given a different QoS over the IEEE Std 802.11 network than expected, e.g.,

-a lower QoS may be provided than the STA expected.
+a lower QoS might be provided than the STA expected.

-Therefore, APs with dot11QosMapActivated equal true shall set the QoS Map field in the Extended Capabilities element to 1; APs with dot11QosMapActivated equal false shall set the QoS Map field in the Extended Capabilities element to 0.
-The AP’s SME causes the QoS Map Set to be available to higher layer protocols or applications so they will be able to set the correct priority in an MA-UNITDATA.request primitive.
+Therefore, STAs in an infrastructure BSS with dot11QosMapActivated equal to true shall set the QoS Map field in the Extended Capabilities element to 1; other STAs shall set the QoS Map field in the Extended Capabilities element to 0.

-For frames transmitted by an AP belonging to an admitted TS, the UP obtained from the TS’s TCLAS

-element shall be used instead of the UP derived from the QoS Map Set.
-For frames transmitted by an AP

-belonging to an admitted TS not having a TCLAS element, the UP shall be derived from the QoS Map Set.

-Non-AP STAs when dot11QosMapActivated is equal true shall set the QoS Map field in the Extended
+STAs that have the QoS Map field in their Extended Capabilities element equal to 1 shall behave as follows:

+The STA’s SME causes the QoS Map Set (received during association at the non-AP STA or otherwise set at the AP) to be available to higher layer protocols or applications so they will be able to set the correct priority in MA-UNITDATA.request primitives.

-Capabilities element to 1.
-An AP receiving an Association Request frame or Reassociation Request frame when the QoS Map field in the Extended Capabilities element is equal 1 shall include the QoS Map Set element in the corresponding Association Response frame or Reassociation Response frame as defined in 8.3.3.6 or 8.3.3.8 respectively.
-Upon receiving the QoS Map Set element, the non-AP STA’s SME causes the QoS Map Set to be available to higher layer protocols or applications so they will be able to set the correct priority in an MA-UNITDATA.request primitive.
+An AP receiving an Association Request frame or Reassociation Request frame where the QoS Map field in the Extended Capabilities element is equal to 1 shall include the QoS Map Set element in the corresponding Association Response frame or Reassociation Response frame as defined in 8.3.3.6 or 8.3.3.8 respectively.
+Within the same BSS, these response frames include the same QoS Map Set element.

+If the STA is an AP and begins transmission of an IP datagram, and the transmission matches the TCLAS element(s) of an admitted TS, it shall use the UP value from the TCLAS element(s) for transmission of the Data frame(s) containing the IP datagram.

+Otherwise, when the STA begins transmission of an IP datagram, it shall attempt to match the 6-bit DSCP field value in the IP header to a corresponding DSCP value contained in this element:

+— The STA shall first attempt to match the DSCP field value in the IP header to the DSCP value in a DSCP Exception field.

+— If a match is found, it shall use the UP value from that DSCP Exception field for transmission of the Data frame(s) containing the IP datagram.

+— If no match is found, then the STA shall attempt to match the DSCP field value in the IP header to a DSCP Range field with a Low value less than or equal to the DSCP field value and a High value greater than or equal to the DSCP field value.

+If a match is found, it shall use the UP value equal to the index of that DSCP Range field.

+— If no match is found, it shall use the UP value 0.